Billionaire Home Depot Founder Bernie Marcus Endorses Trump

 The billionaire founder of Home Depot and the nonpartisan Job Creators Network announced his support for former President Donald Trump in the 2024 presidential race.

-Bernie Marcus, 94, wrote is a RealClearPolitics opinion column that he supports Trump because "he is the best person to take on and dismantle the administrative state that is strangling America."
+Bernie Marcus, 94, wrote in a RealClearPolitics opinion column that he supports Trump because "he is the best person to take on and dismantle the administrative state that is strangling America."

 "We cannot let the America we see today be what we leave to our children and grandchildren," Marcus wrote in the Thursday column.
 "Many of our once-great cities have devolved into lawlessness with random violent attacks on innocent people, rampant looting, and large-scale homeless encampments.
 There are rarely consequences for the wrongdoers because George Soros-elected prosecutors across America refuse to prosecute them.